Ratimon/uniswap-calldata-optimization-monorepo/README.md

 ```sh
 pnpm contracts:deploy
 ```
-This will atomically deploy separate steps of deployment scripts.
+This will atomically deploy sets of deployment scripts.

 3. Export deployment artifacts with formated schema to be used later in front-end part: